stsiwo/e-commerce-starter-kits/api/note.md

       - https://spring.io/blog/2011/04/26/advanced-spring-data-jpa-specifications-and-querydsl/
       - https://github.com/querydsl/querydsl

+  ## @Transient vs @Formula

+    - both have benefits and drawbacks.

+      - @Transient:
+        - no sql required => easy to test
+        - you cannot use Specification or any Hibernated related stuff since the field is not stored in db

+      - @Formula:
+        - require sql => hard to test & might duplicate business logic since you cannot abstract the logic.
+        - you can use Specification or any Hibernate related stuff.

   ## Specification with Filtering Children Association (One-To-Many).

     - looks like this is impossible to do this. this will return the parent entity if one of child entity meets a condition.